-Curb Appeal Economics: ROI of Restriping for Bellingham Retailers
+The ROI of Curb Appeal: Restriping for Bellingham Retailers

 Updated January 2026

-In the highly competitive retail corridors of Bellingham, from the bustling plazas of Sunset Drive to the expansive lots surrounding Bellis Fair Mall, a parking lot is more than just asphalt—it is the welcome mat for your business.
-For property managers and business owners, the decision to restripe is often viewed as a maintenance cost.
+In the highly competitive retail corridors of Bellingham, from the bustling plazas of Sunset Drive to the expansive lots surrounding Bellis Fair Mall, a parking lot is the welcome mat for your business.
+For property managers, restriping is often viewed as a cost.
 However, when analyzed through the lens of customer acquisition and risk management, fresh striping offers a tangible Return on Investment (ROI).

 The 7-Second Rule: Commercial Curb Appeal

 Marketing psychology suggests a business has roughly seven seconds to make a first impression.
-In a car-dependent culture, that first impression happens before the customer ever sees your storefront or merchandise; it happens when they turn their steering wheel to enter your lot.
+In a car-dependent culture, that first impression happens before the customer ever sees your storefront — it happens when they turn their steering wheel to enter your lot.

-The "Broken Window" Theory of Asphalt: Just as a broken window signals neglect, faded, greyed-out parking lines signal to a subconscious consumer that a business is struggling or indifferent to details.
+The "Broken Window" Theory of Asphalt: Just as a broken window signals neglect, faded, greyed-out parking lines signal to a subconscious consumer that a business is struggling.
 Conversely, crisp, bright white stall lines and vibrant blue ADA markings signal efficiency, safety, and care.

-In high-density areas like the Barkley Village shopping district, where customers have multiple choices for coffee, banking, or groceries within a one-mile radius, "Curb Appeal Economics" dictates that the property appearing the safest and most accessible wins the visit.
+In high-density areas like the Barkley Village shopping district, "Curb Appeal Economics" dictates that the property appearing the safest and most accessible wins the visit.

 The Safety ROI: Liability Reduction